jennisusannes/Falling_Angel/README.md

 * Power-Ups in the game mode
 * Achievements

 ### Project Status
-This project is under development.
+This project is finished and delivered.

 ### Developed by:
 * [Ingeborg Wilsher](https://github.com/Ingebwi)